australasian-computer-music-association/10-rose-self-experiential-prototyping/article.md

 learning which *Unity3D* software workflow works best for prototyping:
 "including one of the *Artemis* rehearsal mp3 files.
-Firstly building the models and text in *Tilt Brush*, then importing these fbx model files into *Unity*3D utilising tilt-poly-toolkit-v1.0.4.unitypackage Releases · mwellck/tilt-poly-toolkit-unity (github.com).This prototype is a stationary experience with one audio source playing as the soundtrack, a starry skybox complements the *Tilt Brush* models".
+Firstly building the models and text in *Tilt Brush*, then importing these fbx model files into *Unity*3D utilising tilt-poly-toolkit-v1.0.4.unitypackage.
+This prototype is a stationary experience with one audio source playing as the soundtrack, a starry skybox complements the *Tilt Brush* models".